 - Offsetting the remaining emissions through sustainable projects involving the local communities.

-In order to accomplish this, a survey will be conducted to establish the current biodiversity situation at Liege Airport site and to set out a series of improvements compatible with the development of the airport and aviation security.
+In order to accomplish this, a survey is currently being conducted with the University of Liege to establish the current biodiversity situation at the Liege Airport site and to set out a series of improvements compatible with the development of the airport and aviation security.

 Conservation of surface water and ground water

 In order to conserve ground water resources, Liege Airport is making efforts to maximise rainwater recovery and storage across its various buildings.
 This water is then used for sanitation and cleaning in order to reduce the consumption of potable water.

 Liege Airport tries to use as many environmentally friendly products as possible when managing and maintaining the airport infrastructure.
 All departments stay up to date with the latest relevant technologies so that they can integrate them into their day-to-day management systems and their investments.

 Liege Airport is always working with its partners (handlers, cargo operators, passengers etc.) to find ways of reducing the negative impact of its activities on ground water and surface waters.
 Specifically, an innovative solution has been found to stop the run-off from aircraft de-icing, maintenance and cleaning processes from entering nearby rivers.